andreivo/CicadaProject/docs/pages/index.md

 <br><br><b>Fig 3: Cicada DCP Body Design</b>
 </p>

+The body of the Cicada DCP was designed with a simple yet functional concept to serve the most varied audiences, which allows its construction through <b>3D printing</b> or in industrial processes such as plastic injection.

 For more details, see the section {% include doc.html name="Cicada DCP" path="gi/gi-index" %}.